fraserbenjamin/json-formatter/README.md

 # Format JSON Files

 This simple React app allows you to paste in JSON as a string and then copy the neatly formatted output.
 The whole process is client side for security and open soruce so you can host your own implementation.
+You can use the app here https://sandbox.fraserbenjamin.com/json

 ### `npm start`